Besides conducting a physical exam, your doctor might request these tests:

 - Skin test.
-A skin prick test can determine whether you may be allergic to something in alcoholic beverages — for example, grains in beer.
+A skin test can determine whether you might have an allergy to something in alcoholic beverages — for example, the grains in beer.
 Your skin is pricked with a tiny amount of a substance that could be causing your reaction.
 If you're allergic to the substance being tested, you'll develop a raised bump or other skin reaction.

 The only way to avoid alcohol intolerance symptoms or an allergic reaction is to avoid alcohol or the particular beverage or ingredients that cause the problem.
-For a minor reaction, over-the-counter or prescription antihistamines may help reduce symptoms, such as itching or hives.
-However, antihistamines can't treat a serious allergic reaction.
+For a minor reaction, over-the-counter or prescription antihistamines might help reduce symptoms, such as itching or hives.

 Preparing for your appointment

-Although alcohol intolerance usually isn't a serious issue, you may want to discuss it with your doctor at your next appointment.
+Although alcohol intolerance usually isn't a serious issue as long as you don't drink alcohol, you might want to discuss it with your doctor at your next appointment.
 Here's some information to help you get ready for your appointment.

-- Write down key personal information, including major stresses or recent life changes.
+- Key personal information, including major stresses or recent life changes.
 Stress can sometimes worsen allergic reactions or sensitivities.

-- List all medications, vitamins or supplements you're taking and the dosage.
+- All medications, vitamins or supplements you take and the dosage.

 - What do you think is causing my reaction to alcoholic beverages?